-If RMOs wish to become a GP Proceduralist, it is possible in NSW to enter into the Foundation Year program in PGY2 through HETI.
-For more information on this please refer to the HETI website.
+If RMOs wish to become a GP Proceduralist, it is possible in New South Wales to enter into the Foundation Year program in PGY2 through Health Education and Training Institute.
 In NSW you will need to apply for this year at the end of your Internship.

 In Australia, most RMO positions are advertised on State and Territory health recruitment sites.

-If you have a particular rural hospital in mind, it would be advisable to call the Director of Medical Services at that facility, and register your interest.
+If you have a particular rural hospital in mind, call the Director of Medical Services at that facility to register your interest.
 PGY2 and PGY3 RMO positions are available at many regional hospitals.
-If you are interested in an RMO position in a rural setting, please get in contact with the HUB – 0477 932 327.
+If you are interested in an RMO position in a rural setting, please call the HUB on 0477 932 327.

 Many specialist training posts are positioned in urban environments.
 However, in some specialties opportunities exist to train wholly, or partially in rural areas through rotations from a major teaching hospital.
 Call us at the HUB to talk about your individual circumstances and we will find out if there are rural training posts in your area of interest.

-To learn more about different medical specialties and make comparisons between options we recommend you visit the AMA website and websites of the specialty colleges below.
+To learn about different medical specialties and compare your options, visit the AMA website and websites of the specialty colleges below.

 - Australasian College for Emergency Medicine